Scheme of a FerryBox-System. -Image: HZG-

 In-situ Measuring Systems

-The department of In-situ Measuring Systems develops and operates economical and reliable observation methods that enable scientists to continuously and autonomously measure oceanographic and water quality parameters in-situ in the marine environment.
-Measurement results are obtained directly at sea and not just after analysis of bottle samples in a laboratory.
+The Department of In-situ Measuring Systems develops and operates a network of FerryBoxes, a reliable and cost-effective observation system that enables scientists to continuously and autonomously measure oceanographic water quality parameters in the marine environment.

 Ferries, cargo ships and cruise liners can be used as research platforms for scientific analysis.
 FerryBoxes installed on board these vessels are equipped with flow-through sensors that provide real-time measurements of different oceanographic parameters such as temperature, salinity, turbidity, dissolved oxygen, pH, chlorophyll-a fluorescence, and nutrient concentrations.

 More recently (since 2012), additional parameters specific to the carbon cycle, such as total alkalinity and partial pressure of carbon dioxide, have been added to some of the FerryBox platforms.

 Time-series of FerryBox data continuously recorded along a certain transect can be used to study water quality changes in coastal waters (e.g. the impact of high nutrient loads from local rivers), effects of climate change on coastal ecosystems (e.g. the impact of extreme floods on nutrient budgets), or the role of coasts and shelf seas as a sink or a source of carbon dioxide to the atmosphere.